cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 When you [introduced a wager](./game-wager.md) you enabled players to play a game and bet in the outcome using the base staking token of your blockchain.
 What if your players want to play with other _currencies_?
 Your blockchain can represent a token from any other blockchain connected to your chain by using the Inter-Blockchain Communication Protocol (IBC).

-Your checkers application be agnostic to tokens and relayers.
+Your checkers application will be agnostic to tokens and relayers.
 Your only task is to enable the use of _foreign_ tokens.

 ## New information